Find Grad Schools

 The states with the most job growth for Physics Professor are Utah, Colorado, and Washington.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.

-Salary for a Physics Professor
+Physics Professor Salary

-The salary for Physics Postsecondary Professors ranges between about $49,260 and $174,490 a year.
+Physics Postsecondary Professors make between $49,260 and $174,490 a year.

 undefined